Lights Off! An Argument Against Artificial Lighting

-Over the last three years living in the Little River area of Miami, I noticed areca palms failing and fading into sickly yellow, dying under the lash of artificial light.
+Over the last seven years living in the Little River and North Miami areas of Miami, I noticed areca palms failing and fading into sickly yellow, dying under the lash of artificial light.
 As an entry to discovery, I installed three 4’ by 2’ by 2’ vitrines with open tops in my yard.
 I meant to observe earth’s simple cycle of decomposition, watching organic debris interacting with random, found, man-made objects.

 Each has drainage holes drilled in the bottom and is filled with garden stones.
 Another layer is constructed of shredded paperwork from a previous job at an art and performance nonprofit—poetically repurposed from some other subject that lured my attention.
 I then introduced natural debris like dried seedpods, leaves, branches and vines.
 Human works intruded too, in the form of broken glass, nails, and discarded bits of metal.
 Plants live and malinger in these created environments.